 An employer-sponsored 401(k) plan may be an important part of your financial retirement plan.
 Managing those investments wisely means keeping an eye on market movements.
 When a bear market sets in, you may be tempted to make a flight to safety with bonds or other conservative investments.
-If you’re asking yourself, “Should I move my 401(k) to bonds?” consider the potential pros and cons of making such a move.
+If you’re asking yourself, “Should I move the money in my 401(k) to bonds?” these are the potential pros and cons of making such a move.

-Also, consider talking with a financial advisor about what the wisest move would be for your portfolio.
+Also, you could consider talking with a financial advisor about what the wisest move would be for your portfolio.

 Bonds and the Bear Market